 From above URL:

-Essentially, higher-level software "sees" the logical volumes created by XLV exactly
+software ”sees” the logical volumes created by XLV exactly like disks.

 - concatenating volumes for a larger disk